 Unlike self-charging hybrids, PHEVs are hybrid vehicles with battery packs that you must plug in to charge.

 How Do Plug-in Hybrid Cars Work?

 These plug-in hybrids typically run on electric power until almost depleting the battery.
-When this happens, they automatically switch to power from their petrol or diesel engine.
+When this happens, they automatically switch to power from their petrol engine.

 What are Battery Electric Vehicles (BEVs)?

 Battery Electric Vehicles operate entirely using electric power, storing their electricity in rechargeable batteries.
 These are zero-emission vehicles that significantly reduce your carbon footprint.

 Using electricity stored in a battery pack to power an electric motor and turn wheels, BEVs use grid electricity from a wall socket or charging unit to recharge.
 Considered “all-electric vehicles“ because they do not use petrol or diesel, they do not produce tailpipe emissions when driven.